 Clarissa was a leading scorer on the 1992 bronze medal-winning U.S. Olympic women’s basketball team in Barcelona, Spain.
 Clarissa and Reuben Reina both represented John Jay High School at the same Olympics!

 Clarissa played ten seasons of professional basketball, including being an All-Star and scoring 35 points in the ABL finals.
 She played her last year for the Phoenix Mercury in the WNBA.

-Recently, Clarissa was instrumental in bringing the WNBA to San Antonio and acted as General Manager of the San Antonio Silver Stars before going back to UT to become a basketball coach.
+Clarissa was instrumental in bringing the WNBA to San Antonio and acted as General Manager of the San Antonio Silver Stars.
+She returned to UT as a basketball coach.